Man dies after fall from bonfire in Northern Ireland

 The bonfire, constructed from stacked wooden pallets, is more than 50 feet tall.

-It is one of many being built in loyalist areas across Northern Ireland ahead of traditional “Eleventh Night” celebrations.
+It is one of around 250 being built in loyalist areas across Northern Ireland ahead of traditional “Eleventh Night” celebrations.

 The fires are lit to usher in the main date in the Protestant loyal order parading season – the Twelfth of July.